The MS in educational studies program is designed for two groups of graduate students:

 Plan of Study

-Track 2: Online MS in Educational Studies with Advanced Certificate in Community Schools concentration
+Track 1: Online MS in Educational Studies with a Concentration in Community Schools

-A plan of study for the MS in Educational Studies with Community Schools concentration is a pre-approved sequence of courses.
+The plan of study for the MS in Educational Studies with a concentration in community schools program includes a pre-approved sequence of courses.

 Please contact a member of TLEL's admissions team to schedule an appointment and learn more about the Accelerated/4+1 Degree program.